SomeCodecat/simple-subsonic-rest-api/README.md

 - Docker and Docker Compose installed on your server.
 - A running Subsonic-compatible server (e.g., Navidrome).
-- A dedicated, non-admin user created in your Subsonic server specifically for this proxy, with a long, secure password.
+- A dedicated user created in your Subsonic server specifically for this proxy.
+For security, it is **strongly recommended** to use a non-admin user with a long, secure password.

 ### Instructions